Kaïlé Auvray: Early life

-Career
+Club career

 Auvray worked his way up the youth sides at Lille, but had limited opportunity in the 2020–21 season due to the COVID-19 pandemic.
 He went on to make a couple of appearances for their reserves in the Championnat National 2 in 2022.
 Later in 2022, he moved to Minnesota United 2, but didn't make an appearance before being released.
 In February 2023, he returned to Kansas with Sporting Kansas City II.
+In January 2026 Auvray signed for Fijian side Bula FC, the team managed by his father, ahead of their first professional season.

 International career

 Auvray is eligible to play for Trinidad and Tobago, Guadeloupe and Saint Martin by descent, France by place of birth, and United States by residency.
 He was called up to the United States U17s for a friendly tournament in February 2020.
 In March 2021, he was called up to the France U17s for a set of friendlies.

 Coached by his father, he debuted for the Saint Martin national team in a friendly 2–0 loss against his ancestral Trinidad and Tobago national team on 29 January 2023.
 The match exposed him to Trinidad and Tobago, who opted to pursue Auvray to join their national team.
-He debuted for the senior Trinidad and Tobago national team in a friendly 1–0 win over Jamaica on 11 March 2023.
+He debuted for the Trinidad and Tobago national team in a friendly 1–0 win over Jamaica on 11 March 2023, thereby being capped for a second senior national team.